BounceCheckBounceCheck

 Week-by-Week Warm-Up Schedule

 The schedule below combines a manual ramp with the engagement-first approach used by modern B2B teams.
-The volumes are per inbox.
+The volumes shown are summary ceilings per inbox; for the detailed daily volume bands and the technical-vs-safe gap on each mailbox provider, see how many emails per day from a new domain.

 Target colleagues, personal accounts, verified high-intent leads, and any contact likely to open and reply.
 The goal is near-100% open rate and a reply rate above 30%.
 Heavy personalization.
 No links, no images, no spam-trigger words.
 This week is about reputation seeding with people who will engage.

 Move to verified contacts or past customers.
-Increase by 5 to 15 emails per day.
 Add the occasional relevant link, but keep formatting plain.
 Watch for soft bounces and pause if anything unusual appears.
 Maintain reply rates above 30%.

 Begin messaging your primary cold audience.
 Add light formatting and segment by audience.
 Monitor inbox placement and engagement closely, and pause if open rates drop below 30%.
 Keep bounces under 2%.

 The sustainable ceiling for B2B outreach is roughly 150 emails per inbox per day.
-Hitting target volume should be gradual: a common ramp inside week 4 looks like 100 to 150, then steady for several days before adding additional inboxes.
+Hitting target volume should be gradual: a common ramp inside week 4 stays steady for several days before adding additional inboxes.

 Beyond Week 4: Scaling Volume